WICG/scroll-to-text-fragment/README.md

 https://en.wikipedia.org/wiki/Cat#cite_note-Linaeus1758-1

-The question is how we should treat the `:target` CSS pseudo-class with the targetText fragment directive.
+The question is how we should treat the `:target` CSS pseudo-class with the text fragment directive.
 An element-id fragment will target a complete and unique Element on the page.
 A text snippet may only be a portion of the text in an Element.